Resource Centre - Patient Search Results

 Home and Community Care Encounters

-The patient search results also include any Home and Community Care (HCC) encounters and display with the specific LHIN-based HCC in the facility column and Ontario Association of Community Care Access Centres (OACCAC) in the source field as shown below.
+The patient search results also include any Home and Community Care (HCC) encounters and display with the specific regional HCC in the facility column with the Ontario Association of Community Care Access Centres (OACCAC) in the source field as shown above.
 If the patient has HCC services from across all four regions, each encounter will be identified in the facility field.

 For HCC patients, the Client Number can also be used in the Simple Search.